 A Rose for Emily by William Faulkner is a fascinating short story about the Antebellum South after the Civil War.
 The story follows the life of Emily Grierson, a woman from high society who refuses and is unable to change her ways.
-The changing south, isolation, death, progress, and gossip are some of the main A Rose for Emily themes our essay service professionals often deal with.
+The changing south, isolation, death, progress, and gossip are some of the main A Rose for Emily themes our online paper writing service professionals often deal with.
 Let’s learn about these themes in more detail.

 Isolation is a major A Rose for Emily theme.
 The main character Emily suffers through forced isolation when she is young because of the overprotectiveness of her father, who holds on to the old traditional beliefs of the South.
 As a member of the upper crust of society, he does not let Emily mingle with the common folk and rejects any suitors for Emily because none of them are good enough according to him.
 Thus, Emily becomes isolated from a young age.Spoiler alert: if you haven’t read A Rose for Emily yet and are going to do it soon, we must warn you the next few paragraphs will give out the ending.
 So, if you have a related assignment with an approaching deadline, it’s better to delegate it to a custom essay writer and use the free time to enjoy the entire story.
 And if you’re okay with spoilers, keep reading.After her father’s death, Emily does not have the tools to interact with society at large.
 She is pitied and misunderstood by the townspeople further leading to her isolation.
 Homer Barron, as an outsider, is someone she can get along with, but she grows overly dependent on him as a result of her childhood isolation.
 This is why when he tries to leave her, she resorts to the drastic measure of killing him.After this incident, she isolates herself almost completely, and it is only at the end of the book that we find out that she kept his body in bed next to her for decades.
 A Rose for Emily cannot leave the readers indifferent.
 You should also aim for such an impression when working on your written assignments.
 The ability to tell compelling stories distinguishes good writers from great ones.
-Whether you order admission essay or need to compose a literary piece, you'll notice a professional approach to writing right away.
+Whether you order essay online or need to compose a literary piece, you'll notice a professional approach to writing right away.
 William Faulkner is definitely the master of the craft.

 The story takes place very soon after the Civil War, during a time when many things that were taken for granted are changing.
 Emily along with a few people from the upper social class represent the old traditions, which is why many of the townspeople still give them respect and status.
 During this time of change, holding on to some of the old traditions is comforting.